SamsTheNerd/ducky-periphs/docs/peripherals/Entity-Detector.md

 <br clear="center">

 <p valign="left">
 This peripheral can be used to get data on nearby entities, including players.
+Note that all coordinates are returned relative to the entity detector
 </p>

 <br clear="right">